kocgo/form-api/README.md

 }
 ```

-* `fields` indicate which fields a rule relates to (for step‑level validation, UI, etc.).
+* `fields` marks which fields the rule cares about (for step validation, UI, etc.).
-* Results can target specific fields or `_form` as a global error.
+* A `_form` key in the result represents a global error.

+All cross‑field and business rules live here (sync or async).

 ---